-What is a Flight Baby Bassinet Seat?
+What is a Baby Bassinet on an Airline?

-So, instead of sleeping on your lap for several hours, your baby can rest inside the bassinet while you get some much-needed space and comfort.
+Instead of sleeping on your lap for several hours, your baby can rest inside the bassinet while you get some much-needed space and comfort.
 Most of these bassinets are installed after takeoff and removed before landing.
 During turbulence or when the seatbelt sign is on, you are required to take the baby out of the bassinet and hold them securely.

 Parents who have traveled long distances with infants often say a baby bassinet seat changes the entire flying experience.
 While it does not eliminate all travel stress, it can still make a difference with these benefits: